mandeep/Travis-Encrypt/README.rst

 When the command is entered, the application will issue a prompt where the user can enter either a password or environment variable.
 In both cases, the prompt will print 'Password:'.
-Once the prompt is answered, Travis Encrypt will write the encrypted password or environment variable to the given .travis.yml file.
+Once the prompt is answered, Travis Encrypt will print the encrypted password to standard output.
+If a path to .travis.yml is provided the encrypted password will be written to .travis.yml instead of printing to standard output.

 Example of password encryption::

-    $  travis-encrypt mandeep Travis-Encrypt /home/user/.travis.yml
+    $  travis-encrypt mandeep Travis-Encrypt
     Password:
+    Please add the following password to .travis.yml:
+        secure: ...

 Example of deployment password encryption::

     $  travis-encrypt --deploy mandeep Travis-Encrypt /home/user/.travis.yml
     Password:
+    Encrypted password added to /home/user/.travis.yml

 Example of environment variable encryption::

     $  travis-encrypt --env mandeep Travis-Encrypt /home/user/.travis.yml
     Password:
+    Encrypted password added to /home/user/.travis.yml

 .. |travis| image:: https://travis-ci.org/mandeep/Travis-Encrypt.svg?branch=master
     :target: https://travis-ci.org/mandeep/Travis-Encrypt